 What's in E-Cigarettes?

 The main component of e-cigarettes is the e-liquid contained in cartridges.
-To create an e-liquid, nicotine is extracted from tobacco and mixed with a base (usually propylene glycol), and may also include flavorings, colorings and other chemicals.
+To create an e-liquid, nicotine is extracted from tobacco and mixed with a base (usually propylene glycol), and may also include flavorings, colorings and other chemicals (such as formaldehyde and acrolein, which can cause irreversible lung damage).

 Are E-Cigarettes a Gateway to Youth Smoking?